 - All housing and transportation costs while in Haiti will be covered.

-Applications for positions beginning July 1, 2014 will be accepted starting October 1, 2013, and must be submitted by December 31, 2013.
-Interviews will be conducted in December and January, with final decisions by February 2014.
+Applications for positions beginning July 1, 2016 will be accepted starting October 1, 2015, and must be submitted by April 1, 2016.
 Applicants must be on track to graduate from an accredited U.S.-based institution in internal medicine and must be a U.S. citizen or green-card holder.
 Unfortunately, we are unable to sponsor training visas.

 Applicants will complete the following: